georgwittberger/spring-boot-angularjs-demo/README.md

 The Java web application resides in `src/main/java`.
 This tiny server app is made of three files:

-- `Application.java`: Bootstrapper class with the entry point for the application.
+- `Application.java`: Start class with the entry point for the application.
-- `DemoController.java`: Simple Spring REST controller which exposes the resource `/api/person` and delivers a dummy person object when the resource is queried.
+- `DemoController.java`: Simple Spring REST controller which serves a person object as JSON message on the URL path `/api/person`.
-- `Person.java`: Java POJO class which represents a person and is used by the controller to respond with an appropriate JSON message.
+- `Person.java`: Java POJO class which defines person objects and is used by the controller.

 ### AngularJS application ###

 The AngularJS web application resides in `src/main/webapp/static`.
-This directory contains a web project which could be developed independently of the Java application or the Maven project where it is embedded.
+This directory contains a web project which could be developed independently of the surrounding Maven project.
 It contains the following files:

 - `bower.json`: Bower configuration which defines the dependency to `angular`.
 - `Gruntfile.js`: Grunt build configuration which defines the tasks to complete when building the project.